KeithWilliamsGMIT/Distributed-Systems-Project/README.md

 	Where s is the string to lookup in the dictionary, and the string returned is either the dictionary definition of s or the text "String not found".
 In the DictionaryServiceImpl, before looking up the query string in the dictionary the thread should be put to sleep for a time, i.e. Thread.sleep(1000), to slow the service down and simulate a real asynchronous service.
 + A sample dictionary containing ~50 words.

+## Extra features
 Extra features or enhancements are worth 20% of the project.
-Examples include the following.
-+ Allow clients to add/remove/modify entries in the dictionary.
+The following are the list of extra features or enhancements included in this project.
++ The JSP page communicates with the web application through a REST service.
+This REST service is implemented using the [Jersey](https://jersey.github.io/) Java library.
-+ Add multithreading functionality, so that multiple RMI clients can make queries to the RMI Dictionary Service concurrently (Thread Pools).
++ This project has multithreading functionality, meaning multiple RMI clients can make queries to the RMI Dictionary Service concurrently.
+This is achieved through the use of Java Thread pools.
-+ Use a real dictionary, for example, [Webster’s Dictionary](http://www.gutenberg.org/ebooks/29765).

-## Extra features
-+ This project uses a slightly modified version of Webster’s Dictionary.
++ This project uses a slightly modified version of [Webster’s Dictionary](http://www.gutenberg.org/ebooks/29765).
+This dictionary contains approximately 94000 words and definitions.